azamzamy/acme-widget/README.md

 # Acme Widget Co - Sales System

 A proof of concept for Acme Widget Co's new sales system, built using **Test-Driven Development (TDD)** in Ruby.
-This system demonstrates clean architecture, dependency injection,## Development Approach
+This system demonstrates clean architecture, and proper dependency injection.

+## Development Approach

-This project was built using **Test-Driven Development (TDD)**:
+This project was built using TDD:
 1. **RED** - Write failing tests first
 2. **GREEN** - Implement minimal code to pass tests
 3. **REFACTOR** - Clean up code while keeping tests green